 For complaints relating to tourism services or products, contact your service provider directly.

-If you are not satisfied with the response they provide, request the Complaints book (Livro de Reclamacoes).
-If the service provider refuses to make the Complaints book available, you can contact local law enforcement authorities (PSP, GNR) or lodge an online complaint on the ASAE website -
+If you're not satisfied with the response they provide, request the Complaints Book (Livro de Reclamacoes).
+If the service provider refuses to make the Complaints Book available, you can contact local law enforcement authorities (PSP, GNR) or lodge an online complaint on the

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.